 - Report any bleeding problems to your vet, as Rimadyl interferes with proper blood clotting.
 For this reason, Rimadyl must be stopped a few days prior to surgery.

 - According to Atlantic Animal Hospital, "The University of California at Davis recommends a two week 'rest' period when changing from any NSAID to carprofen or from carprofen to another NSAID."

 - Report promptly any of the side effects or unusual changes in your dog.
 Some of the most common are listed below.

-- Watch your dog for signs of gastro-intestinal upset such as loss of appetite, vomiting, diarrhea.
+- Watch your dog for signs of gastrointestinal upset, such as loss of appetite, vomiting or diarrhea.
 Giving Rimadyl with food may lower the chances of digestive upset, but some dogs develop these issues regardless.

-- Rimadyl can thin the stomach's mucous lining causing ulcers.
-Signs of ulcers may be seen as blood in stool often under the form of black, tarry feces or flecks of blood in vomit.
+- Rimadyl can thin the stomach's mucous lining, causing ulcers.
+Signs of ulcers may be seen as blood in the stool (often in the form of black, tarry feces) or flecks of blood in vomit.
 When ulcers bleed profusely, serious internal bleeding and shock may occur.
-White, pale gums may be a sign of life threatening trouble.
+White, pale gums may be a sign of life-threatening trouble.

 - Changes in drinking or urination habits may signal kidney problems.

-- Yellowing of gums, skin or whites of the eyes in known as jaundice and may indicate liver problems.
-NSAID's have the potential for reducing blood flow to the liver which decreases this organ's ability to remove toxins from the body.
+- Yellowing of gums, skin or whites of the eyes is known as jaundice and may indicate liver problems.
+NSAIDs have the potential for reducing blood flow to the liver, which decreases this organ's ability to remove toxins from the body.
 If the medication is not stopped within a specific time frame, irreversible liver damage may have already started.

 - Report behavior changes such as decreased or increased activity level, uncoordinated gait, seizures or aggression.